These incredible books for 5th grade will captivate your kids and keep them reading until dawn. Check out these awesome tween novels!

 In some of the stories, children will see themselves.
 Tweens will identify with the children struggling to find their place among friends and family, and even society at large.
 They will see themselves in the children figuring out who they love, how they identify and where they come from.

-And even in those books with characters and plots that seem so different, kids will nonetheless be able to draw parallels in these window books.
+And even in those window books with characters and plots that seem so different, kids will nonetheless draw parallels to their own worlds.
 They find connection and understanding in universal emotions and experiences.

-The diverse list of books for 5th grade on this list will mesmerize your tweens and keep them reading until dawn.
+The diverse books for 5th grade on this list will mesmerize your tweens and keep them reading until dawn.
 So what are you waiting for?

 Check out our picks below and help your child find their next favorite story!

-DISCLOSURE: Happily Ever Elephants participates in the Amazon Services LLC Associates Program, an affiliate advertising program.
-As an Amazon Associate, I earn a tiny percentage from qualifying purchases which helps me keep this blog alive!
+Happily Ever Elephants participates in the Amazon Services LLC Associates Program, an affiliate advertising program.
+As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 BUY THIS BOOK FROM:

-Winner of the 2020 National Book Award for Young People’s Literature, this mind blowing story leaves you heartbroken and hopeful at the very same time.
-King is a twelve year old Black boy, who is still reeling from the sudden death of his older brother, Khalid.
+Winner of the 2020 National Book Award for Young People’s Literature, this mind-blowing story leaves you heartbroken and hopeful at the very same time.
+King is a twelve-year-old Black boy, who is still reeling from the sudden death of his older brother, Khalid.
 King wishes he could spend time with his best friend Sandy, but just before Khalid died, Khalid made a grave statement to King: King should not hang out with Sandy, or others would begin to believe that King, like Sandy, is gay.
 King abides by Khalid’s warning until the day Sandy goes missing.
 And King’s anger at himself for abandoning his friend, as well as his explosive feelings that he is struggling to understand, leave him reeling.
-Then the two boys reunite… and the result is a testament to love, authenticity, and truth.⠀This one shook me to my core, and it’s a must-read.
+Then the two boys reunite… and the result is a testament to love, authenticity, and truth.⠀This one shook me to my core, and it’s one of my must-read books for 5th-grade mature readers.

 BUY THIS BOOK FROM: